CoderKungfu/refactoring_php_demo/slides2.md

 ```
 --

-Hmm... the `ClubMembershipRegister` class seems to know too much about how we store the data.
+Hmm... .emoji[ 🤔 ] the `ClubMembershipRegister` class seems to know too much about how we store the data
 ---
 template: technique4_header